-The first zero-day exploit was discovered in Apple’s mobile operating system iOS which allowed hackers access to users’ messages, photos and contacts.
-It is thought that over 50 million iPhones were affected by the software vulnerability which was patched by Apple within 24 hours.
-Zero-day attacks pose a serious threat to both businesses and individuals alike, which is why they need to protect themselves with cyber security solutions like antivirus software.
+The first zero-day exploit was discovered in Apple’s mobile operating system, iOS, which allowed hackers access to users’ messages, photos and contacts.
+It is thought that over 50 million iPhones were affected by the software vulnerability Apple patched within 24 hours.
+Zero-day attacks pose a serious threat to businesses and individuals alike, which is why they must protect themselves with cyber security solutions like antivirus software.

 What are zero-day vulnerabilities?

 A zero-day vulnerability is a technical security weakness that can be used to launch zero-day attacks against an application or system.
 These types of threats were previously considered theoretical, but have seen a sharp increase in recent years as cybercriminals have begun actively targeting them.

 Software vendors often do not know about the existence of zero-day vulnerability until they are actively being exploited, which means there is no patch available to fix them.
 In some cases, vendors are notified through vulnerability disclosure policies of companies reporting these issues specifically to get manufacturers or software developers to work on fixes.

 In the past, it has taken vendors months or even years for a solution to be developed and distributed.
 This makes zero-day vulnerabilities one of the most dangerous types of threats – they are used in targeted attacks that require extensive knowledge about their target’s systems.